 The Queen is somewhere around here

 The procedure seems straightforward.
 Walk side-by-side through a column of honor guards.
 How difficult can it be?
-Even with what appeared to be instruction from the Queen, Trump either did not listen and/or did not care about the process.
+Even with what appeared to be instruction from the Queen, Trump either did not listen and/or did not care about the procedure.
 Leaving the Queen momentarily in his shadow, he gave the impression that the ceremony was only to honor his presence.
-During the short promenade Trump not once looked at the Queen.
+During the short promenade, Trump not once looked at the Queen.

 Put aside for a moment their titles and all the pomp and circumstance.
 An older man (72) is walking with an even older woman (92).
 As fit as Queen Elisabeth II is she is elderly and walking on an uneven surface.
 Wouldn’t it be proper and kind for the man to walk by her side?
 That is at a minimum.
 The extra step would be to offer his arm.
 The picture below offers a striking contrast to what easily could have been.
-The facial expressions in each picture says it all.
+The facial expressions in each picture say it all.

 Raining?
 Really, I’m hardly wet.

-As French and Croation players in the World Cup finals were awarded their medals and congratulated by FIFA president Gianni Infantoni, Vladimir Putin, Emmanuel Macron, and Kolinda Grabar-Kitarović, it began to rain then pour.
+As French and Croatian players in the World Cup finals were awarded their medals and congratulated by FIFA president Gianni Infantoni, Vladimir Putin, Emmanuel Macron, and Kolinda Grabar-Kitarović, it began to rain then pour.
 As weather conditions worsened, the first to receive an umbrella was Kolinda Grabar-Kitarović.
 No, not exactly.
 The first to receive protection from the elements was the host, Vladimir Putin.
 As Putin was sheltered by a large umbrella he did not even have to hold, Grabar-Kitarović, Macron, and Infantoni stood in elements jubilantly embracing players and coaches.

 Let us again put aside the titles and the significance of the ceremony.
 You are hosting three people at your house in your backyard.
 Suddenly the clouds roll in and it begins to rain then downpour.
 What do you do?
 You find an umbrella for yourself.
 No. This is not an airplane emergency where you are instructed to put your mask on first, then attend to others.
 You attend to the needs of your guests first.